NATA Recognizes Outstanding Performance of a GA Service Technician

 Aircraft Technical Publishers.

-2011 - John (Ray) Hartley, deceased, formerly manager and chief inspector - QA inspector, Standard Aero
+2011 - John (Ray) Hartley, deceased, former Manager and Chief Inspector - QA inspector, Standard Aero

 2010 - Steve Taylor, Epps Aviation